Cashu-TS - v3.5.0

 • In CI and reproducible environments, prefer npm ci.

-Cashu-TS uses semantic versioning.
-The repository uses a single primary development branch, main, which represents the current major release (v3).
-All new development is merged into main via pull requests.
+The repository uses a single primary development branch, main, which tracks the current major release (v4).

 • Every pull request merged into main is analyzed by release-please.